AlexandreGrego1/FinalVersion20-10-20/README.md

 Personal Portfolio Alexandre Gregorio,

-This portfolio aim is to offer to recruiters an on-line apresentation of myself covering my work history, gradutaion and my skills as Web Developer.
+This portfolio aims to offer for recruiters an on-line presentation of myself covering my work history, graduation, and my skills as a Web Developer.

 ## UX DESIGN / PRESENTATION

 ### Wireframing

-The pages were developed on their own content, and having crossed links between each other as per below:
+The pages are developed on their content having crossed links between each other as per below:

 #### HOME

+The home page consists of a profile picture, greetings, and a dedicated section to describe "Who I am".

+A hamburger button is applied on the top-right of the page, and it is programmed to collapse the navigation buttons.

-The home page consists in a profile picture, description text "Who I am", an hamburguer button with an animation applied that hides the navigation buttons, and a footer containing my contact details, and a link with a printable version of my CV.
+Inside the footer section, there is a link with a printable version of my CV and my contact details.

-The method applied to develope this page was as per below: <br>
+The method applied to develop this page is described as per below: <br>

 Header
-- Introduction section wrapped with a profile image and greetings.
-An zoom anitation with a scale from 0.9 to 1.0 was applied;
+- An introduction section is wrapped with a profile image and greetings.
+Zoom animation is applied on a scale from 0.9 to 1.0 to call the user's attention if this profile picture and greetings.

 - Hamburger and nav button which has an transform translatex (0) applied to bring an animation to hide the navigation buttons from main menu on the home page.<br>

 Resume